Moulouya River: History

 In the Historia Brittonum (c.
 828) it appears as the River Malvam, along the legendary route of the Scoti from Egypt to Hispania.
 In Geoffrey of Monmouth's Historia Regum Britanniae (c.
 1136), Brutus of Troy follows a similar route from Leogecia, adding encounters with pirates, raids in Mauretania, and sirens at the Pillars of Hercules, passing the River Malvam before entering Mauretania.

 The Moulouya River formed the eastern border of the Rif Republic in the 1920s, a small part of Morocco containing important cities like Saïdia and Oujda lying to the east, between the Moulouya and the border with Algeria.
 Until 1956 the river also formed the eastern border of the Spanish Protectorate of Morocco.

-Before French colonisation, the Moulouya River was considered as the border between Regency of Algiers and the dynasties that controlled Morocco.
+Before French colonisation, the Moulouya River was sometimes considered as the border between Regency of Algiers and the dynasties that controlled Morocco.
 A battle between the Algerians and the Alawites took place in 1692 at the ford of this river.

 The illusionary Martian canals were given names of mythical and real rivers, including one named the "Malva" after the River Malvam.